-The Provider Directory lists our network providers and durable medical equipment suppliers.
+The Provider Directory lists our network providers.
 To find out what doctors are covered under your AHCCCS (Medicaid) benefits, please refer to your Health Choice Arizona or other AHCCCS (Medicaid) provider directory.
-The Health Choice Arizona provider directory can be found at www.healthchoiceaz.com or call Member Services for information (phone numbers are on the back cover of this booklet.)
+The Health Choice Arizona provider directory can be found at www.healthchoicepathway.com or call Member Services for information (phone numbers are on the back cover of this booklet.)